 Bookings Growth and Quota Attainment

-On the sales side, investors are primarily concerned with metrics that showcase growth potential and operational efficiency.
+On the sales side, investors are primarily concerned with metrics that showcase growth potential and Sales efficiency.
 Bookings growth, which reflects the total value of new contracts signed within a given period, is often considered a leading indicator of future revenue growth.
 “Bookings are the first signal that your sales process is working,” said one investor, emphasizing the importance of a consistent and growing bookings rate.

 Quota attainment is another critical metric, though its significance can depend on how effectively quotas are set.
 While it tracks whether the sales team is meeting or exceeding their targets, some experts argue that quota setting varies widely across companies, particularly at the early stages.
 “Quota attainment can be a weak metric if the quotas themselves are unrealistic or poorly set.”
 However, when tracked over time, quota attainment can provide insight into the performance of the sales team and whether the company’s growth strategy is on track.